 Make the glaze just before you’re ready to put it on the ham and into the oven, otherwise it may harden into a little mustard caramel.
 (If this does happen, just add a tablespoon or two of water and reheat until it is a syrupy consistency and get it on the ham pronto.)

-- whole cloves
+- whole cloves for studding

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

-- 1 Tablespoon grainy mustard
+- 1 tbsp whole grain mustard

 - 2 teaspoons apple cider vinegar

-- Remove ham from oven, take off the foil, and brush or drizzle the glaze all over.
+For the glaze: combine the brown sugar, mustard, and apple cider vinegar in a small, heavy bottomed saucepan.
+Bring to boil and simmer until slightly thickened, about 10 minutes.
+Remove ham from oven, take off the foil, and brush or drizzle the glaze all over.
 Crank up the heat to 375 and return ham to oven for final 30 minutes or so cooking; watch for glaze to caramelize, but stop shy of burning.
 Remove ham from oven and let rest for 15 minutes before serving.
 Enjoy your feast!